Exporting photos into a new

 The example shown in figure 4 above is ideal for

-situations when we simply want to create a smaller catalog that's to be
+situations when you want to create a small catalog of photos that

 catalog described above.
-Notice that it it contains only two files (i.e.
+Notice that it it contains two files (i.e.

 the lrdata preview file and the lrcat catalog